leductoan3082004/ledis-server/README.md

 - `RPUSH key value1 [value2...]`: Append one or more values to the list.
 If the list doesn't exist, it is created.
 Returns the length of the list after the operation.
 - `LPOP key`: Remove and return the first item from the list stored at the specified key.
 - `RPOP key`: Remove and return the last item from the list stored at the specified key.
-- `LRANGE key` start stop: Return a range of elements from the list, inclusive of the start and stop indices.
+- `LRANGE key start stop`: Return a range of elements from the list, inclusive of the start and stop indices.
 Both start and stop are zero-based non-negative integers.

 #### Set Commands:
 A Set is an unordered collection of unique string values (duplicates are not allowed).